 Goal # Description 1 Increase scholar academic achievement in core academic subjects.
-An explanation of why the LEA has developed this goal.

 To ensure all scholars have access to rigorous curricula to prepare them for the demands of state standards, as well as a system of assessment to monitor progress and inform instruction and the implementation of responsive interventions to meet each scholar's needs.

-Metric Baseline 2021-22 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Maintain ample Standards-aligned curricula and resources Standards-aligned: 5 of 5 subjects 5 of 5 subjects [Insert outcome here] [Insert outcome here] Standards-aligned: 5 of 5 subjects
+Metric Baseline 2021-22 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Maintain ample Standards-aligned curricula and resources Standards-aligned:5 of 5 subjects • 5 of 5 subjects [Insert outcome here] [Insert outcome here] Standards-aligned: 5 of 5 subjects